 Insider Ownership of Kingdee International Software Group

-For a common shareholder, it is worth checking how many shares are held by company insiders.
+Looking at the total insider shareholdings in a company can help to inform your view of whether they are well aligned with common shareholders.
 We usually like to see fairly high levels of insider ownership.
-Kingdee International Software Group insiders own 24% of the company, currently worth about HK$6.4b based on the recent share price.
+It's great to see that Kingdee International Software Group insiders own 22% of the company, worth about HK$6.1b.
 Most shareholders would be happy to see this sort of insider ownership, since it suggests that management incentives are well aligned with other shareholders.

-So What Do The Kingdee International Software Group Insider Transactions Indicate?
+So What Does This Data Suggest About Kingdee International Software Group Insiders?

 Of course Kingdee International Software Group may not be the best stock to buy.
 So you may wish to see this free collection of high quality companies.